Simplified Student Visa Framework

 Please note: to allow enough time to process your student visa, Offshore applicants must submit the required SSVF documents and forms at least 4 weeks prior to the orientation date.

 FedUni does not generally accept applications from students who have been refused a student visa (through FedUni or any other Australian institution) within the last two years.

 If you receive your FedUni CoE but are refused a visa, please do not re-apply for your visa straight away - please forward your visa refusal notice to Admissions staff immediately.
 Mt Helen and Gippsland applicants should email email@example.com, and Partner Provider applicants should contact the Partner they applied to

 FedUni will be notified of the visa refusal through PRISMS, and will cancel your CoE.
 Under most circumstances, FedUni will not re-issue a CoE to a student who has been refused a visa.
-However, if you believe there are extenuating circumstances in your case, and you would like to re-apply for a later intake, please send us an email explaining your reasons, and the University will decide whether to issue a new CoE.
+However, if you believe there are extenuating circumstances in your case, and you would like to re-apply for a later intake, please send us an email with a detailed explanation and supporting documentation, and the University will decide whether to issue a new CoE.